-And the best bit - each student will have their own dashboard which they can customise and tailor to their needs.
+And the best bit - it's now linked to the application so everything is under one login.
+Each student will have their own dashboard which they can customise and tailor to their needs.
 Organise tools, remove the ones they don't need, and tick off their to do list.
 It's their space, and their future.